brashap/Particle/Wesley_BT_Test/README.md

-# HelloParticle
+# Wesley_BT_Test

-A Particle project named HelloParticle
+A Particle project named Wesley_BT_Test

 ## Welcome to your project!

-Every new Particle project is composed of 3 important elements that you'll see have been created in your project directory for HelloParticle.
+Every new Particle project is composed of 3 important elements that you'll see have been created in your project directory for Wesley_BT_Test.

 #### ```/src``` folder:
 This is the source folder that contains the firmware files for your project.
 It should *not* be renamed.